Attachment Wounds and Relational Trauma

 • Is it safe to need others?

-These lessons shape attachment patterns such as:
+These lessons shape attachment patterns:

 • Avoidant attachment: discomfort with closeness, reliance on self